mbookman/api-client-python/README.rst

 Running with paste and webapp2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you don't want to use App Engine, you can instead run the local server with paste.
 First you'll need to `install pip <http://www.pip-installer.org/en/latest/installing.html>`_.

 Then install the required dependencies and run the ``localserver.py`` file::